To request access to the Fin Agent API, please fill out this form.

 console.log('Status updated:', eventData.status);

-// Fin is done replying — close the SSE connection
+// Fin is done with this cycle — close the SSE connection

 eventSource.close();